 - B.A., Government/Economics, Eastern Washington University, 1979

-- 2011 to present - Affiliate Professor, PhD in Economics and Management of Sustainability, University of Naples, Italy.
+- 2011 to present - Affiliate Professor, Department of Economic Studies, PhD Program in Economics and Management of Sustainability, University of Naples (Italy)

 - 2005 - Visiting Professor, Environmental Resource Management, American University in Bulgaria, Bulgaria.

-- 2005 to present - Adjunct Professor, Water Resources Policy and Management Graduate Program.
+- 2005 to present - Affiliate Professor, Water Resources Policy and Management Graduate Program.

 - 2003 to present - Director, Master of Public Policy Program, Oregon State University.